 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

 With many static websites, you would need to edit code in your web templates to rearrange the layout, customize features on page elements like subscription forms, or just add features like page lists, or a dropdown menu of your blog categories, an archive section, menus, links to external sites, a list of your most read posts, the latest comments, a section displaying clickable ads, quotations or surveys & polls, RSS feed content, video galleries, social media buttons, and more.

 While some widgets are “fixed” in the sense that they provide little to no customization, other than to add something like an optional title to the widget as shown in the example below …

 (Some widgets offer little to no customization)

-(Many widgets give you customizing options!)
+(Most widgets give you customization!)